 Sleep is important to your body and mind in many ways.
 When you sleep, your body works to repair its organs and other systems.
 Your brain also forms new pathways while you sleep, which helps you remember information more easily.
 It is also safer to drive and operate heavy machinery when you've had a good night's sleep.
 For these reasons and more, sleep apnea and other sleep disorders can wreak havoc on all areas of your life, not just your nighttime routine.
 That is why sleep studies and sleep apnea treatments are so beneficial.

 - Schedule an appointment to see one of our general practitioners.

 - You will be sent home with a sleep study monitor for one night.

 - Bring back the monitor and our providers will go over the results with you to determing if you need a CPAP machine.

 Scheduling a sleep study with one of our providers is the very first step to help determine if you need a CPAP machine.
 If it has been determined that you need a CPAP machine, our provider will refer you to a medical company that can provide you with a CPAP machine.

 Step 2: Initial Evaluation

-After the referral, you will set up an appointment with the sleep clinic for an initial evaluation.
+During the initial evaluation, you will set up an appointment for an initial evaluation.
 In this evaluation, the doctor will ask you about your symptoms and your sleeping habits.
 He may also perform a physical evaluation.
 It can be helpful to keep a sleep journal in the week before your evaluation so you can show the doctor exactly what has been happening.
 In your sleep journal, record what time you go to bed, what time you wake up, and any symptoms you experience in between.